 One of the most useful enhancements WPL makes to Apple Writer is the capability of sending and receiving screen messages, allowing you to interact with a running WPL program.
-You have already used programs that do this: the Help screens in Apple Writer are created using WPL programs to display menus and receive your input.
+You have already used programs that do this: WPL programs create the Help screens in Apple Writer, which display menus and receive your input as a part of giving help.
 This chapter introduces you to various screen output commands and techniques.